dotnet/AspNetCore.Docs/aspnetcore/data/entity-framework-6.md

 ## Reference full framework and EF6 in the ASP.NET Core project

-Your ASP.NET Core project needs to reference the full .NET framework and EF6.
+Your ASP.NET Core project needs to reference .NET framework and EF6.
 For example, the *.csproj* file of your ASP.NET Core project will look similar to the following example (only relevant parts of the file are shown).

 [!code-xml[](entity-framework-6/sample/MVCCore/MVCCore.csproj?range=3-9&highlight=2)]